oppia/creator-documentation/docs/admins/assignskill.rst

 .. |savebutton| image:: /images/save_button.png
                 :scale: 40 %

-3. To merge a an unused skill with a skill already assigned to a topic, click the **Merge Skill** button next to the skill, and select the skill you want to merge with.
+3. To merge an unused skill with a skill already assigned to a topic, click the **Merge Skill** button next to the skill, and select the skill you want to merge with.

 .. figure:: /images/merge_skill.png
    :alt: Merging Skills